canmom/canmom.github.io/_posts/theory/2026-03-11-disaggregation-3.md

   Anyway.
 The Wired is full of strange creatures, people inhabiting nonhuman bauplans, secretive organisations.
 It is a vision of the internet of the late 90s, before anyone had any real experience with what was soon to unfold; back when the internet was a hole for strange people to hide in and not the mass of Everyone.
 - {: .person3} The line between the strange-person hole and the overwhelming mass is pretty nebulous, isn't it.
 Consider aoife's words on the default persona.
 Consider that the creator went on to become a right-wing conspiracy theorist.
 - {: .person2} who are you, person3 (purple)? where did you emerge from?
-- {: .person3} I thought I was you, because I was responding to person1 (red), but then it didn't seem like a very person2 thing to be thinking, so I realised I must be a third thing.
+- {: .person3} I thought I was you, because I was responding to person1 (green), but then it didn't seem like a very person2 thing to be thinking, so I realised I must be a third thing.
 Hello.
 I suppose I am trying to steer us away from potholes.
 - {: .person1} Well, welcome to the party.
 If we three stick around, we will have to adopt names or something.
 - {: .person2} do we? there is something comforting about being a nameless swarm of beings, any of which can be Bryn.
 {: .chat}